 of the war in Vietnam, activism shifted to the Religious Right.
 The

 antics of conservative extremists were just good media fodder.
 Feeding the hungry, sheltering the homeless,

 advocating for ending poverty?
 Just not

 as sexy or compelling as the reactionary harangues of televangelists, the fire and brimstone denunciations of anyone outside their limits on salvation.
 That hot tempered stuff sells!
 Angry people make great sound bites!

 It is past time that Americans understand once again that much of the Christian faith community is still working for justice in all areas, and is present to stand with and for anyone whose rights and dignity are being challenged.
 That we respect the separation of church and state but come from our faith to speak to and about democracy not impose those beliefs on others.
 That is what prevailed in the SCOTUS decision - democracy won.
 We affirmed it.

-NO. By standing with our 'beloved community' of LGBT people, we proclaim we continue to stand for an
+Since the overturning of DOMA and Prop.8 are now reality, we can build on what we believe - that morality lies in the power of YES, not the power of NO. By standing with our 'beloved community' of LGBT people, we proclaim we continue to stand for an

 God bless the world.
 No exceptions.